blueskyletters/blueskyletters.github.io/_drafts/x.md

 A Coldplay concert would be nice : )

-* Go on a long motorcycle ride

-I love bike riding, even though it's in the backseat.
-I want to go on a memorable journey with my loved one on a motorcycle.

 * Go Skiing

   ![](/uploads/ben-koorengevel-QtyErb_h4PU-unsplash.jpg)

 I don't live in a snowy region.
 But I'll make a trip one day to a place where I can ski.

-* Get a tattoo

-A small one would be enough.
-That's something I wanted to do for a long time.

 * Go On A Safari